byuflowlab/Aeroelasticity.jl/docs/src/guide.md

 ## Initializing the Aeroelastic Model

-For the aerodynamic model, we will be using Peter's finite state model with four aerodynamic state variables.
+For the aerodynamic model, we will be using Peters' finite state model with four aerodynamic state variables.
 For the structural model, we will be using the typical section model.
 To couple these models together, we use the [`couple_models`](@ref) function.

 ```@example guide
 aerodynamic_model = Peters{4}() # we use four aerodynamic state variables